Jay0494/Students_insights/README.md

 8. **Internet Access for All**:
    - Though the vast majority of students have internet access, ensuring the **7.6%** who do not are connected is important, especially for remote learning and access to digital resources.

-By focusing on these areas, the overall performance and well-being of students can be significantly improved.